 Subscribe for full access to UEFA's profile

-UEFA offers 25 products in the media and telecoms services and sports industries.
-UEFA's product portfolio comprises of media and TV services, soccer and sports tickets, merchandise and sponsorship.
+UEFA offers 25 products in the sports and media and telecoms services industries.
+UEFA's product portfolio comprises of search, social, and retail media, media and TV services, sports tickets, merchandise and sponsorship and soccer.

 Subscribe for full access to UEFA's products in full detail